 5. Visual Studio Code Extension for Cosmos DB

 The VS Code Extension for Cosmos DB enables you to explore the data inside Cosmos DB without having to leave your IDE.
-The extension features a Cosmos DB Explorer to CRUD documents, collections, databases.
-There is support for Mongo Scrapbooks which allows you to run mongo commands with rich intellisense.
+The extension features a Cosmos DB Explorer to CRUD documents, collections, databases and there is also support for Mongo Scrapbooks which allows you to run mongo commands with rich intellisense.
 Haven’t tried the scrapbooks yet.

-These are my favourite Cosmos DB tools.
-With these tools, I can explore my data, migrate data, back-up and anonymize the contents of my databases and calculate the estimated cost of running a Cosmos DB instance on Azure and be more effective when working with Cosmos DB.
+With these Cosmos DB tools, you can explore data, back-up, migrate and anonymize the contents of my databases and calculate the estimated cost of running a Cosmos DB instance on Azure and be more effective when working with Cosmos DB.